 Two different questions- Essay

-The type of topics used for the IELTS writing task 2 in the Academic and IELTS General paper are commonly listed below.
+The types of topics used for the IELTS writing task 2 in the Academic and IELTS General papers are commonly listed below.
 By referring to these writing task 2 topics, the candidate can understand what sort of topics are asked in the exam.

-List of Common IELTS Writing Task 2 topics are -
+The list of Common IELTS Writing Task 2 topics is -

 Education